aio-libs/aiopg/docs/core.rst

    :param bool echo: executed log SQL queryes (disabled by default).

-   :param on_connect:  a *callback coroutine* executed at once for every
+   :param on_connect:  a *callback coroutine* executed once for every
      created connection.
 May be used for setting up connection level state like client encoding etc.